Baba Tatsui: Britain

-During his time in England he wrote a Japanese grammar entitled "語文典初歩"(An Elementary Grammar of the Japanese Language, with Easy Progressive Exercises), becoming heavily aware of the need for representative government and cultivating strong public opinion and how these developed nationhood, and became an active speaker based on contemporary Liberal political styles of addressing the courts.
-He founded the Society of Japanese Students in London (1873-1886) with Azusa Ono, which spoke on topics such as 'the condition of women' in Japanese society, Heian literature and the jury system.
-Baba began advocating for the revision of the "Unequal Treaties" with the West in the text "The Treaty Between Japan and England and The English in Japan" which was reviewed and supported by the editor of the Aesthetic Review and Art Observer Madame Ronniger, in a section entitled 'The Treaty between Japan and England'.
+During his time in England he wrote a Japanese grammar entitled An Elementary Grammar of the Japanese Language with Easy Progressive Exercises (語文典初歩, Nihon bunten shoho), becoming heavily aware of the need for representative government and cultivating strong public opinion and how these developed nationhood, and became an active speaker based on contemporary Liberal political styles of addressing the courts.
+He founded the Society of Japanese Students in London (1873–1886) with Azusa Ono, which spoke on topics such as "the condition of women" in Japanese society, Heian literature and the jury system.
+Baba began advocating for the revision of the "Unequal Treaties" with the West in the text "The Treaty Between Japan and England and The English in Japan" which was reviewed and supported by the editor of the Aesthetic Review and Art Observer Madame Ronniger, in a section entitled "The Treaty between Japan and England."
 In his spare time he took to theatre-going, watching Henry Irving in Richard III, reading the novels of Benjamin Disraeli, Bulwer Lytton and Charles Dickens.
 He would frequently visit the Houses of Parliament to observe Disraeli and Gladstone, being most moved by the Eastern Question which he noted provided "every opportunity to observe the benefit of possessing the representative institution for the mass of the people."
 He led an active social life in London and took to listening to preachers on Sunday such as Charles Voysey and discussing intellectual dialogue such as theism and unitarianism with William Kingdon Clifford and Kenkichi Kataoka.

 Japan

 When he returned to Japan, Baba became an activist in the movement that called for a democratic constitution based on scientific principle and some of the Spencerian liberalist western ideals of freedom and representative government to enable man to enjoy these freedoms, thus co-founded the Kokuyū-kai (国友会) and Kyosondoshu.
-In 1881 he became vice-president of the newly formed party Jiyūtō (自由党), where he befriended President Itagaki and Gotō Shōjirō.
+In 1881 he became vice-president of the newly formed party Jiyūtō (自由党), where he befriended President Itagaki Taisuke and Gotō Shōjirō.
 Together with Nakae Chōmin he became one of the leading theorists of the day.
-In 1882, he was dismissed by Taisuke Itagaki for having opposed his ban on trips abroad.
+In 1882, he was dismissed by Itagaki for having opposed his ban on trips abroad.

-Baba wrote articles for the magazine Kyōson (共存雑誌), for Jiyū (自由新聞) and Chōya newspapers (朝野 新聞).
-He founded the Meiji Gijuku (明治 義 塾) evening school and opened a law firm in Japan.
+Baba wrote articles for the magazine Kyōson (共存雑誌) for Jiyū (自由新聞) and Chōya newspapers (朝野新聞).
+He founded the Meiji Gijuku (明治義塾) evening school and opened a law firm in Japan.
 In 1885 Baba was arrested on charges of possessing explosives bought from an English merchant in Yokohama together with Oishi Masami; most likely due to his exercising of free speech against the existing government; but was released after some six months.
 In 1886 he went into exile in the United States, where he wrote the long essay (in English in 1888):The Political Condition of Japan, Showing the Depotism and Incompetency of the Cabinet and the Aims of the Popular Parties later dying in Philadelphia that same year.